philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 But I think this is the cleanest simplest encoding yet.
 Part of the trick is a strategic retreat on the definition of datalog.

 There are a few impedance mismatches between SQL and datalog.
 These are the crucial features we cannot retreat on:
-- Recursion or Fixpoint support.
+- Recursion/Fixpoint support.
 This is part of the point of datalog.
 SQL has a feature [recursive common table expressons](https://www.sqlite.org/lang_with.html#recursive_common_table_expressions) which is clunky and limited.
 An important part of supporting the fixpoint is supporting the seminaive optimization, where highly redundant work is not done.
 - Set vs Bag (multiset) semantics.
 As noted in previous posts, the clean way to fix this in SQLite is to declare a table with all columns as primary keys `CREATE TABLE edge(x,y, PRIMARY KEY (x,y));` and use `INSERT INTO OR IGNORE`

 These differences are less crucial:
 - Nonlinear vs Linear patterns.
-Datalog allows us to bind variables twice as an implicit equality constraint like in `edge(x,y),path(y,z)`
+Datalog allows us to bind variables twice as an implicit equality constraint like in `edge(x,y),path(y,z)`.
+SQL does not.
 - Named vs Unnamed style (See [section 3.2](http://webdam.inria.fr/Alice/pdfs/Chapter-3.pdf) of the [Alice](http://webdam.inria.fr/Alice/) book).
 SQL allows you to bind variables to _rows_ (`FROM mytable AS myrow`) and refers to columns by label (`myrow.foo`).
 Datalog conventionally binds variables to entries `mytable(foo_entry,bar_entry)` and refers to columns by order.

 # Transforming Datalog to SQLog